Self-learning machines take the step into drug discovery

 Today, the group makes all its methods, code and data available via open access.
 Through their website, they offer software and online services that are being used in academia and industry around the world.
 The undergraduate education that the team is involved in are also presented here, a prioritised activity that already during the current academic year will be supplemented with the new university course Big Data in Life Science, and in 2022 a course on Lab Automation.

 “We have been successful in attracting highly qualified co-workers and also welcome several degree projects each semester.
 The fact that we are now preparing an education in Lab Automation is a strategically important effort in line with our goal to develop a fully automated lab, in which an AI after a completed experiment also points out the direction for the next experiment.
-Once there, the step from individual predictions to considerably more complex goals will be within reach and help us contribute to both testing and optimization of treatment strategies that are not possible today.”
+Once there, the step from individual predictions to considerably more complex goals will be within reach and help us contribute to both testing and optimisation of treatment strategies that are not possible today.”

 - In October, the Knut and Alice Wallenberg Foundation announced that they will invest SEK 3.1 billion until 2032 to make Sweden a world leader in computer-driven life sciences.